Wolverine971/9takes/src/blog/enneagram/enneagram-types-on-a-first-date.md

    />
 </div>

-<p class="firstLetter">Ever get a little nervous before a first date?</p>
+<p class="firstLetter">Everyone gets a little nervous before a first date.</p>

-You're not alone.
-There is so much going on for a person before and during a first date.
-In this blog, we journey into each Enneagram type's mindset for a first date.
-We will examine how each type prepares, what they likely feel, and their unique takes on dating red flags and green signals.
+There is so much to think about and plan for and there are so many ways for the date to go sideways.
+In this blog, we explore each Enneagram type's mindset going into a first date.
+We examine how each type prepares, what they likely feel, and their unique preferences when it comes to red and green flags.

-This isn't a foolproof dating guide.
-It's a lens to better understand and empathize with your date - or even yourself.
+**There is no foolproof dating guide, but if there was one it would mention the ideas in this blog.** It's a lens to better understand and empathize with your date - or even yourself.
 Dive in, and let's decode the dating dance, starting with Type 1, The Perfectionist...

 <section class="section-content">
 <h2 style="padding: 0; margin-top: 1em">Enneagram Type 1: The Perfectionist</h2>